codingMustache/codingMustache/README.md

 ## Joke of the Day

-Yesterday, I accidentally swallowed some food coloring.
-The doctor says I’m okay, but I feel like I’ve dyed a little inside.
+I am terrified of elevators.
+I’m going to start taking steps to avoid them.

 ## Daily Trivia

-Which of the following is NOT a computer science algorithm?
+What language does Node.js use?
- 1. Float Sort
+ 1. Java Source
- 2. Quick Sort
+ 2. Java
- 3. Merge Sort
+ 3. Joomla Source Code
- 4. Bubble Sort
+ 4. JavaScript

 <details>
   <summary>Answer</summary>
-  Float Sort
+  JavaScript
 </details>